Tencent/APIJSON/README.md

 ### Ecosystem
 [APIJSON-Demo](https://github.com/APIJSON/APIJSON-Demo) Demo projects with document and SQL files for APIJSON with different programming languages and different frameworks

+[A2API](https://github.com/TommyLemon/A2API) AI generate UI once, API view/edit data everytime safely, quickly and stably.
+Chat agent to HTTP API to safely, quickly and stably add, view, edit or remove data in tables, forms or charts together with A2UI.

 [apijson-orm](https://github.com/APIJSON/apijson-orm) APIJSON ORM library, Maven, Gradle, etc can be used for dependencies